ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 suggestions include the following:

 - If a server has updated the registry with many unexpired keys, or in very quick intervals a client SHOULD reject the configuration.
+The client can check this by checking the list of times when the server modified their own configuration in the vector `modified`.
 This prevents a server from segregating clients into smaller windows using the redemption data that they hold.
 - If a server has only recently updated their configuration (within the